NativeScript/docs-v7/docs/releases/upgrade-instructions.md

 ### Updating Webpack version and configuration

-When upgrading an existing version of the Webpack plugin, you should consider that the related developer dependencies also have to be updated accordingly.
-To ease the process, the plugin provides an automated script for that purpose called `ns-update-webpack` located in `<project-folder>/node_modules/.bin` folder.
+When upgrading an existing version of the Webpack plugin, you should consider that the related development dependencies also have to be updated accordingly.
+To ease the process, the plugin provides an automated script for that purpose called `update-ns-webpack` located in `<project-folder>/node_modules/.bin` folder.
 The script comes with two flags:
-- `--deps` - this flag will update all related developer dependencies.
+- `--deps` - this flag will update all related development dependencies.
 - `--configs` - this flag will update the default `webpack.config.js` file.

 ```
 npm i nativescript-dev-webpack@latest --save-dev
 ./node_modules/.bin/update-ns-webpack --deps --configs
-npm i
 ```

 > **Important:** When using the `--configs` flag, any previous configuration will be overwritten and lost.
 Consider saving any custom code that you have introduced in your `webpack.config.js`.